Tawny41748/Reaper-Multitool/README.md

 Reaper Multitool es una herramienta sencilla principalmente para doxxeo, tambien incluye otras funciones que mencionaremos mas adelante.
-Reaper Multitool is a simple tool mainly for doxing, it also includes other functions that we will mention later.

 Funciones:
-Funtions:

 1. Pinger
 2. Ip Stresser